doda25-team1/operation/ACTIVITY.md

 ### Week Q2.5 (Dec 8-14)
 - Alex: https://github.com/doda25-team1/operation/pull/20 Setup the ingress gateway, parametrized ingress name, and configured service port.

+- Daniel:
-- Daniel: https://github.com/doda25-team1/operation/pull/19 I added the configuration for Prometheus such that it monitors the app service and it scrapes for metrics.
+    - https://github.com/doda25-team1/operation/pull/19 I added the configuration for Prometheus such that it monitors the app service and it scrapes for metrics.
 Additionally, I set the alert manager.
+    - https://github.com/doda25-team1/operation/pull/26 and https://github.com/doda25-team1/app/pull/10 I added the required implementation for the continuous experimentation, as well as documented the approach in the corresponding files.

 - Deon: https://github.com/doda25-team1/operation/pull/18 -> Implemented ServiceMonitor for monitoring deployments.
 https://github.com/doda25-team1/operation/pull/21 -> Added changes for shared volume to persist changes for all pods.